Image

 Third Degree Assault in St. Francois County, MO

-• Criteria: Third-degree assault in St. Francois County, MO occurs when an individual knowingly causes physical injury to another individual or recklessly causes serious injury.
+• Criteria: Third-degree assault in St. Francois County, MO occurs when an individual knowingly causes physical injury or recklessly inflicts serious injury on another another individual or recklessly causes serious harm.

 Fourth Degree Assault in St. Francois County, MO

-• Criteria: Fourth-degree assault is the least serious assault charge and can include:
+• Criteria: Fourth-degree assault is the least severe assault charge and may involve:

-• Penalties: This degree of assault is considered a Class A Misdemeanor which can include up to 1 year in jail and fines up to $2,000.
-However, if the assault involves a special victim, it is a Class E Felony meaning up to 4 years in prison.
+• Penalties: Generally, this charge is a Class A Misdemeanor, punishable by up to 1 year in jail and fines up to $2,000.
+However, if the offense involves a special victim, it’s upgraded to a Class E Felony, with a potential sentence of up to 4 years in prison.

 Assault Lawyer St. Francois County, MO: Why You Need Combs Waterkotte Fighting for You